-The first one to five minutes after we wake up can frame our entire day.
-There are two thoughts that we have for every action.
-The first one is the decision whether or not to do a ‘thing’ that we know we have to get done.
-But the second often overlooked thought process is our attitude about the ‘the thing’ that has to get done.
+The first one to five minutes after you wake up and open your eyes can frame oyur entire day.
+There are two thoughts that you have for every action.
+The first one is the decision whether or not to do a ‘thing’ that you know we have to get done.
+But the second often overlooked thought process is your attitude about the ‘the thing’ that has to get done.
 The attitude about getting something done can make the task miserable or joyful.
 But to control that you have to always be working on the conscious attitudes about what you are getting ready to do.
 The most important time that you need control your attitudes (or “meta thoughts”) are when you open your eyes in the morning.

 Here are some suggested thoughts for when you open your eyes each day.